come live the Clinimedspa experience!

-The first step in this technology is to superimpose the 3D simulation on your silhouette.
-The result is then transferred in real time to a screen placed vertically like a mirror.
-The 3D simulation will follow your movements as well as your silhouette.
-You will then have the impression that you are looking at yourself in a mirror after your procedure.
-While viewing, we can also switch from one simulation to the next to help you choose.
+The first step of this technology is to superimpose the 3D simulation on your silhouette.
+Then you can see the result in 3D on a tablet or we can transfer the simulation in real time to a VR headset.
+The 3D simulation will follow your movements as well as your figure.
+You will have the impression to see yourself after your intervention.
+When viewing, we can also switch between simulations to help you choose.

 Finally, you can also review and share your 3D simulation with your loved ones in the comfort of your own home.